DRX-1877/figma-mcp-server/mcp-registry-readme.md

 ### Usage

 Once configured, you can use commands like:
-- "Show me the latest designs in my Figma project"
+- "Extract the tree structure of this Figma file"
-- "Extract all images from this Figma file"
+- "Download all images from these nodes as PNG"
-- "What components are available in this design system?"
+- "List all Frame nodes in this design file"
-- "Add a comment to this design"
+- "Get complete data for these components including images"
+- "Show me all nodes in this Figma file"

 ## Requirements